The DDEV development tool

 # install Docker Desktop brew cask install docker # make sure to run the Docker App once before proceeding! open /Applications/Docker.app/ # otherwise the ddev installation will not work

 Once we have Docker installed we need to launch the app at least once to complete the configuration.
 Next, we install DDEV using a custom homebrew “tap”:

-# add custom ddev libraries brew tap drud/ddev && brew install ddev # install ddev brew install ddev
+# add custom ddev tap brew tap drud/ddev # install ddev brew install ddev

 If you're using a different operating system, or are uncomfortable using